astronomer/docs/astro/create-cluster.md

 - Your preferred node instance type.
 - Your preferred max node count.

 If not specified, Astronomer will create a cluster with two `m5.xlarge` nodes and a maximum node count of 20 in `us-east-1` by default.
-For information on all supported regions, configurations, and defaults, see [AWS Resource Reference](resource-reference-aws.md).
+For information on all supported regions, configurations, and defaults, see [AWS resource reference](resource-reference-aws.md).

 From there, your Astronomer representative will provide you with a unique `External ID` for each new cluster.
 Make note of this value for the next step.